How to Determine Market Demand for a Product in the Home Improvement Industry

 Market Size Forecast Factors Often Differ from Product and Category Share Factors

-Keep in mind that the demand factors influencing forecasts of total-market size are often different from the factors used to determine the market share of a particular product or a product-category share.
-For example, the total demand for exterior paint depends in part on factors such as the number of property owners in a market, their needs and habits, the local climate and how the climate affects the average lifespan of paint on outdoor structures.
+Keep in mind that the demand factors influencing forecasts of total market size are often different from the factors used to determine the market share of a particular product or a product-category share.
+For example, the total demand for exterior paint depends in part on factors like the number of property owners in a market, their needs and habits, the local climate, and how the climate affects the average lifespan of paint on outdoor structures.
 However, the demand for a particular type or color of paint from a specific brand is influenced by the price and quality of that paint compared to similar products on the market and exterior design trends.

 Then, using conjoint analysis to assess demand drivers and create a demand forecast, you and your teams can adjust existing product lines and introduce new products in a wise way.